DaliaBasa/Active-Directory/ActiveDirectory.md

 ### Forests Design
 One of the most important aspects in a system is designing it in an efficient way, this applies to Active Directory as well.
 A good forest design could only be achieved after identifying the needs for the organization. </br>
-Some documentations divide the Active Directory forest into 3 kinds of models: organizational forest model, resource forest model, restricted access forest model. </br>
-I will divide the structure into two types of forest implementations, a single or a multiple forest structure.

 ### Single Forest
 A single Active Directory forest could be considered as a more simpler solution, it is the default mode.
 Most business models if not all could fit into this model, it’s significantly cheaper to maintain only one forest. </br>